What is Rheumatoid Arthritis?

 - Fatigue, fever, loss of appetite

-The cause of RA is not fully understood, but there is scientific evidence that genes, hormones and environmental factors are involved:
+The cause of Rheumatoid Arthritis is not fully understood, but there is scientific evidence that genes, hormones and environmental factors are involved:

-- Genetics – some evidence indicates RA can run in families, however genes are thought to play a small role in the condition.
-They may make you more susceptible to factors like viruses and bacteria thought to trigger RA.
+- Genetics- Some evidence has shown that Rheumatoid Arthritis may run in families, however, genes are thought to play a small role in the condition.

-- Hormones – RA is more common in women than men, which may be because of the effects of the hormone estrogen
+- Hormones- Rheumatoid Arthritis is more common in women than in men, which may be because of the effects of the hormone estrogen.

-The treatment goal for RA is to relieve pain, reduce swelling in the joints and stop the disease from progressing.
-There is no cure for RA.
-Studies show that people who receive early treatment for RA, feel better sooner and are more likely to lead an active life.
-They also are less likely to have the type of joint damage that leads to joint replacement.
+The treatment goal is to relieve pain and reduce swelling in the joints and stop the disease from progressing.
+Although there is no cure for Rheumatoid Arthritis, research has shown that remission of symptoms is more likely to occur in patients that receive treatment early on.
+People who receive early treatment are also more likely to reduce long-term conditions and live an active life.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) and Corticosteroids- Reduce swelling and relieve pain